daronphang/programming-resources/cloud-computing/AWS/CAF.md

 ### Business Perspective

+The Business perspective helps ensure that your cloud investments accelerate your digital transformation ambitions and business outcomes.

-The Business Perspective ensures that IT aligns with business needs and that IT investments link to key business results i.e. integrating IT strategy into a business model.
+The Business perspective ensures that IT aligns with business needs and that IT investments link to key business results i.e. integrating IT strategy into a business model.

 Use this to create a strong business case for cloud adoption and prioritize cloud adoption initiatives.
 Ensure that your business strategies and goals align with your IT strategies and goals.